JelmerT/JelmerT.github.io/_posts/tumblr/2014-05-07-cc2538-development-board.md

 {: style="text-align: center;"}

 The first versions I soldered up seem to work perfectly, if I get around to it I'll maybe design a second version with some minor improvements.
 I have a couple extra blank PCB’s left, if you're interested, let me know!

+> **Update 29 September 2015**: The design files for this development board are now available!
+Have a look at [this follow up post](/2015/09/29/CC2538-Dev-Board-Design-Files/).